 1. Come visit us!
 A campus visit includes a tour with a student and an interview with a member of the admission committee.
-Please call to schedule a visit; we see prospective families on weekdays and on Saturday mornings when classes are in session.
-2. Submit your application by January 15; supporting documents by January 31.
+Please call to schedule a visit; we see prospective families on weekdays and on some Saturday mornings when classes are in session.
+2. Submit your application as soon as possible, and no later than January 15; supporting documents by January 31.
 Application materials are available for downloading on the School website.
 3. Take the SSAT in November, December or January.
 Our School code is 6280.
 International students for whom English is a second language should take both the SSAT and the TOEFL.
 Our school TOEFL code is 8146.
 4. Visit our School website regularly for updated school news and photos and detailed program information.